 These proteins have also been used to generate novel reagents to enhance biomedical research.
 Finally, our newest discovery suggests that at least one of these proteins could be used to treat cancer.

 What types of collaborations are you engaged in across campus (and beyond)?

 I have a collaboration with David Gius, MD, PhD, professor of Radiation Oncology and Pharmacology, on the Ras protein.
 His lab assisted with reagents and assays that were integral to our recent characterization of one of our proteins as a Ras protease (published last June in Nature Communications) and another as activating apoptosis (just accepted in Infection and Immunity).

-We have a new collaboration with Spiro Getsios, PhD, assistant professor of Dermatology and Cell and Molecular Biology, to develop a novel reagent to specifically treat skin cancer and other skin diseases.
+We have a new collaboration with Spiro Getsios, PhD, assistant professor of Dermatology and Cell & Developmental Biology, to develop a novel reagent to specifically treat skin cancer and other skin diseases.

 I have also a long-term active collaboration with Wayne Anderson, PhD, professor of Biochemistry and Molecular Genetics, on the structural biology of the proteins we study.
 Our structural studies now also encompass a collaboration with Vadim Gaponenko, PhD, at University of Illinois at Chicago (UIC), who is working with us on nuclear magnetic resonance structures.